 We’ve been talking about using the Sawyer Mini Water Filter particularly for Nature Travels canoeing and hiking tours.

-But did you know we’ve recently launched a new venture – our sister brand, Running Travels, offering adventure holidays for runners?
+But did you know we’ve recently launched a new range of adventure holidays for runners?
 A number of those tours take place in areas where the Sawyer would come in very handy too for managing your hydration during the daily runs, and it’s so light and portable, it won’t slow you down!

 Bob from the Nature Travels Team